Plans for after the death of Queen Elizabeth II, funeral arrangements, and timeline

 Immediately following the death of Queen Elizabeth, Prince Charles became King Charles III and Camilla became the Queen Consort.
 The national anthem is now God Save the King.

-King Charles will meet with the Prime Minister, Liz Truss at the soonest practical time.

-The government will meet for a 10-hour sitting starting at 12pm today in which MPs will have the opportunity to give tributes to the Queen - no other business is expected to be discussed.
+King Charles met with the Prime Minister, Liz Truss, in the hours after the Queen’s death on Friday.
+The government met for a 10-hour sitting in which MPs had the opportunity to give tributes to the Queen.

-The Government will announce the length of the national mourning period - it is expected to last until the day after the funeral.

-On Saturday, the House of Commons will sit and senior MPs will have the opportunity to take the oath of allegiance to King Charles III.

-Charles will be formally proclaimed King on Saturday and flags, which are currently at half-mast, will return to full-mast for 24 hours in recognition.
+Charles was formally proclaimed King on Saturday and flags, which are currently at half-mast, will return to full-mast for 24 hours in recognition.